sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 To list directories, you can point a browser like Firefox to https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/.
 When the browser asks for a username and password, you can provide your Grid :abbr:`UI (User Interface)` (or :abbr:`CUA (SURFsara's Central User Administration)`) username and password.
 When you click on a listed file, it will be downloaded, when you're authorized to do so.
 When you're not authorized to access a URL, you may see some unexpected behaviour.

-You can also use text browsers like curl to list directories.
+You can also use command line web tools like curl to list directories.

 Creating directories